keppel2/pinn/README.md

 ## Motivations

-- Repeatedly saw interpreted languages (Ruby, Python), slower by orders of magnitude than Go.
 - ANTLR works well, but a clean hand written implementation should be faster.
 Also could not be there for a self-hosting eventual solution.
+- LLVM was looked at.
+Go had an initial implementation in LLVM, but benefited from a complete self-hosted toolchain.
 - ARM64 is set to appear on Macs.
 Owns phone space.
 Windows 10 now runs on it.
-It's fairly clean (especially compared to x64).
+It's fairly clean (especially compared to x64). `x64` is still dominant.
+32-bit versions are not prevalent anywhere, and would complicated things--especially x32.

 ## Steps

 - Lexer. `text/scanner` mostly works because of similarity to Go.
 - Parser.
 LL(1).
 Small hack to lower precedence of range `:` operator in ternary `? :` expressions.
-- Generate x64/ARM64 assembly.
+- Generate x64/ARM64 assembly code.
 ARM64 is lapsed.
 Mac and Linux are supported but latest is Mac/x64.
-  - Output binaries for Mac/Linux eventually.
+  - Output binaries for Mac/Linux eventually in ARM64 and x64.

 ## Tic-tac-toe solver as a unit test.